 Construction is almost complete in the new three-story front of Sleepy Hollow High School.
 “We’re going to make the critical move during February break,” Superintendent Dr. Howard Smith said in an interview last week.

 During that transition, high school students will move into the new west-wing addition, and middle school students will move into the space occupied by parts of the existing high school.
 The space left empty by the middle school students will then undergo its renovation.
 Next summer, parts of the old high school will undergo a renovation.
+CNC plasma systems are needed to cut metals that will be used for the construction.

 This schedule was designed, in part, to have the smallest negative impact on student life, Smith explained during a recent tour of the west wing.